The Great Sioux Massacre: Plot

-Custer gains Benton's respect by Custer's disgust at the incompetent Indian agents, whom he feels have been put in place by a corrupt federal administration that Custer and his wife Libby will confront in Washington.
+Custer gains Benton's respect because of Custer's disgust at the incompetent Indian agents, whom he feels have been put in place by a corrupt federal administration that Custer and his wife Libby will confront in Washington.
 Before their departure, the captive Indians unsuccessfully attempt to escape and are slaughtered.

-In Washington, DC, Colonel Custer destroys his military career by formally accusing many federal politicians with corruption, including Orvil Grant, the brother of President Ulysses S. Grant.
-When the President refuses to meet with Custer, he begins to realize his military career may have come to a premature end.
+In Washington, DC, Colonel Custer destroys his military career by formally accusing many federal politicians of corruption, including Orvil Grant, the brother of President Ulysses S. Grant.
+When the President refuses to meet with Custer, the colonel begins to realize his military career may have come to a premature end.

-Meanwhile, back in the West, the Army's commander General Alfred Howe Terry visits the fort and summons Major Reno and Captain Benton to inform them that Custer is going to be court-martialed.
+At the same time back in the West, the Army's commander General Alfred Howe Terry visits the fort and summons Major Reno and Captain Benton to inform them that Custer is going to be court-martialed.
 Major Reno is deflated when the general offers Captain Benton command of the 7th Cavalry Regiment and a promotion to brevet colonel.
 Captain Benton refuses and considers resigning his commission out of loyalty to his commander.
-When Terry offers the same command to Reno, Caroline browbeats her father, which leads him to also reject the offer; he subsequently gives his blessing to Caroline and Benton's marriage and gives up his drinking.
+When Terry offers the same command to Reno, Caroline browbeats her father, which leads him also to reject the offer; he subsequently gives his blessing to Caroline and Benton's marriage and gives up his drinking.

 In Washington, DC, Senator James G. Blaine visits the humbled Custer and tempts him with an offer to be his party's candidate for President of the United States.
-The senator informs Custer this can be accomplished through obtaining a reputation through his military exploits in a war with the Indians.
+The senator informs Custer this can be accomplished by improving his reputation through a victory in a battle with the Indians.
 The senator assigns a newspaper journalist (likely based on Mark Kellogg) to Custer, who is sent back without court-martial to his regiment.

 Benton notices that Custer's empathetic feelings for the Native Americans have vanished and he is pushing his regiment into a war where he can claim glory.
 Custer motivates his command by personally shooting deserters in the back, including his scout Dakota, who had defected to the Indian side.
 This prompts Benton to strike his commanding officer, resulting in his arrest.
-He is later freed by Indians, who know of his attempts to help their people at the aborted escape attempt.
+He is freed by Indians, who know of his attempts to help their people at the aborted escape attempt.
 His Indian friends are later ambushed by a cavalry patrol while Benton attempts to warn Colonel Custer of a massed Indian army made up of forces from several tribes.
-Custer fails to take sufficient heed of the warnings, and divides his forces, weakening them.
-Thereafter, events unfold similarly to the historical Battle of the Little Big Horn.
+Custer fails to take sufficient heed of the warnings and divides his forces, weakening them.
+Thereafter, events unfold similarly to the historical Battle of the Little Big Horn where Custer and his immediate command are all killed.